DustinRuetz/Documentastic/dev/dev_markdown.md

 #### Checkboxes

-- Checkboxes are added by using a list item along with a set of square brackets containing a space [ ].
+* Checkboxes are added by using a list item along with a set of square brackets containing a space.
-- To check off a list item, place an "x" inside of the square brackets.
+* To check off a list item, place an "x" inside of the square brackets.

-		- [ ] Task 1
+		* [ ] Task 1
-		- [x] Task 2
+		* [x] Task 2
-		- [ ] Task 3
+		* [ ] Task 3

 [mastering-markdown]: http://masteringmarkdown.com